GPUOpen-Tools/gpu_performance_api/BUILD.md

    * __quick__ or __incremental__: performs an incremental build (as opposed to a from-scratch build)
    * __buildinternal__: builds the internal versions of GPUPerfAPI
    * __hsadir__: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)
  * After a successful build, the GPUPerfAPI binaries can be found in their respective source file directories.
-For instance, the binaries for the OpenGL version of GPUPerfAPI (libGPUPerfAPIGL.so) can be found in the GPUPerfAPIGL subdirectory.
+For instance, the binaries for the OpenGL version of GPUPerfAPI (libGPUPerfAPIGL.so) can be found in the Src/GPUPerfAPIGL subdirectory.
  * Example build command line (builds the debug versions of the binaries, skipping the HSA library):
    * ./build.sh debug skiphsa
  * In addition to using the build.sh build script to build all of GPUPerfAPI, you can also build a single API library by executing __make__ in that library's directory.
 This is useful when making localized changes in a single version of GPUPerfAPI.
 When using __make__, the following default targets are supported: